 North of Marseille in the Bouches-du-Rhône department is the beautiful city of Aix en Provence founded in 123 BC by the Roman Gaius Marius Sextheus.

-A city of approximately 143,000 inhabitants is presented as an ideal place to explore due to the wide tourist offer it presents.
+A city of approximately 143,000 inhabitants is presented as an ideal place to explore due to the wide range of tourist offers it presents.

 You can find a diversity of natural attractions such as limestone mountains or wine fields to cultural attractions such as the Aix Cathedral or the Granet Museum, where there is a room dedicated to the painter Cézanne, a native of Aix en Provence.